Options for Clients of Former David A. Noyes & Company Broker Stuart Pearl

 May 2020.
 “Customers allege that the representative had created a margin trading account without discussing with them.”
-The customer is seeking $2,088,124 in damages and the case is currently pending.
+The customer sought $2,088,124 in damages and the case was settled for $70,000.
 The complaint was regarding common and preferred stocks.

 March 2019.
 “March 2019- Registered representative put on a large hedge position in customer’s account without the customer’s knowledge.”
 The customer sought $85,000 in damages and the case was settled for $42,500.
 The complaint was regarding common and preferred stocks and ETFs.